-As Women of the Wall, our central mission is to achieve the social and legal recognition of our right, as women, to wear prayer shawls, pray and read from the Torah collectively and out loud at the Western Wall.
+Women of the Wall (WOW) was founded in 1988 to achieve social and legal recognition of the right as women, to wear prayer shawls, pray out loud and read from the Torah collectively at the women’s section the Western Wall.

 We work to further our mission through social advocacy, education and empowerment.